 Our mission is to promote public appreciation and support for songwriters, the songwriting craft, and the gift that folk music offers to the world.

-Other annual events include the summer Music Camp for Teens, the three-day Welcome Home Festival in October, as well as the seasonal concert series Music at the Mansion, held in conjunction with, and on-site at Schreiner University.
+Other annual Foundation events include the summer Music Camp for Teens, the three-day Welcome Home Festival in the fall, as well as the seasonal concert series Music at the Mansion, held in conjunction with Schreiner University.

 The Foundation accomplishes its mission and reaches toward its vision by promoting folk music in its many and varied forms, and by actively supporting songwriting, songwriters and folk music education.